 Their work is said to cover some typical avenues that this kind of story offers — joining The Beach Boys, writing some classic songs, the like — but, eventually, explores darker territory — namely, struggles with mental health and how this impacted his marriage.
 Such a delivery, described by THR as “off-the-beaten-path,” will require Dano to play the younger, more creative Wilson, and an older actor to show what’s happened in the later days.
-Further pushing their highlighted intent, I think, is the hiring of Atticus Ross, who’s breaking from Trent Reznor — creative partner on The Social Network and The Girl with the Dragon Tattoo — to create a sound design which, when mixed with the man’s own music, creates a more understandable portrait of descent.
+Further pushing their highlighted intent, I think, is the hiring of Atticus Ross, who’s breaking from Trent Reznor — creative partner on The Social Network and The Girl with the Dragon Tattoo — to construct a sound design which, when mixed with the man’s own music, creates a more understandable portrait of descent.

 Added together, some of my own initial reservations — Dano, who doesn’t seem exactly correct for the part; Pohlad, a completely anonymous entity as a director; and a general issue with musical lives being put on film — hold a lot less water.
 The vision sounds like it’s worth putting onscreen, and, with a summer commencement on their mind, we could have an answer in reasonable time.
 God only knows, you might say.